Cloud storage is one of the largest and most important fields in tech right now.

 Security And Privacy

-ADrive uses SSL to ensure than files are encrypted while being transferred.
+ADrive uses SSL to ensure that files are encrypted while being transferred.
 However, this means that while “at rest,” they have no encryption and could be vulnerable.
 What this means is that while the data can’t be scooped and stolen while it’s moving, it can be more easily accessed from the cloud drive itself.

-On the other hand, most of the major competitors (including Dropbox and Google Drive, just to name a few) have 256-bit encryption for files at rest.
+On the other hand, most of the major competitors (including Dropbox and Google Drive, just to name a few) have a 256-bit encryption for files at rest.

-With more people working at home than ever, or working at great distances, the need to collaborate on digital files has never been higher.
+With more people working at home than ever or working at great distances, the need to collaborate on digital files has never been higher.

 ADrive makes use of Zoho project collaboration software to aid in digital collaboration.
-If you’re not familiar, Zoho is an online service that connects a partner or a team of partners in order to facilitate working, planning, and editing of any digital project.
+If you’re not familiar, Zoho is an online service that connects a partner or a team of partners in order to facilitate the working, planning, and editing of any digital project.

 ADrive works with Zoho, and together you can all work on documents shared in your ADrive.
 You can create calendars around the workflow of the document, create tasks & milestones, timesheets, and even invoices or expenses for paid editing work and the like.
 It’s a fairly solid platform and is easy to use.
 Plus, Zoho comes with a handy progress bar you can customize, to give everyone working on the shared project a sense of accomplishment.